carloscastillom/Data-Analytics/README.md

 Demand Items

-fumigación aerea
+- fumigación aerea
 https://www.aerocivil.gov.co/atencion/estadisticas-de-las-actividades-aeronauticas/bases-de-datos

 crear un dashboard de eso en concreto? flighst in Germany Europe? oficial--

-what we eat?
+- what we eat?
 Co2 consumption of the food we eat. water consumption of the food we eat

-Energy production and distribution
+- Energy production and distribution
-Energy Grid capacidad installada
+- Energy Grid capacidad installada

-Real state prices of germany Augsburg web scraping ImmoScout create a database do analysis
+- Real state prices of germany Augsburg web scraping ImmoScout create a database do analysis
+- IMDB